JasonStaubach/JasonStaubach/README.md

 ### Hi there 👋
 I'm Jason Staubach, a Fullstack Developer who graduated from App Academy

+I'm currently working on a Spotify-like app

+I am looking for new opportunites

+Ask me anything, reach out at jbstaubach@gmail.com
 <!--
 **JasonStaubach/JasonStaubach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.